brendankenny/vitals-flow/README.md

 # vitals-flow

-A Lighthouse plugin and runner to use user flows to simulate user interactions and measure CWV in the lab.
+A [Lighthouse](https://github.com/GoogleChrome/lighthouse) plugin and runner to experiment with Lighthouse [user flows](https://web.dev/lighthouse-user-flows/) to simulate user interactions and measure [Core Web Vitals](https://web.dev/vitals/) in the lab.

+This repo is for iterating on user flow ergonomics and the new [responsiveness metric](https://web.dev/responsiveness/)—so feel free to file issues or PRs—but in the long term, changes will need to land in Lighthouse core.

+This is not an officially supported Google product.

 <p align="center">
 <img width="500px" alt="Lighthouse user-flow report showing basic Web Vitals metrics" src="https://user-images.githubusercontent.com/316891/141843947-921a31af-c536-494c-aa6e-2530af2f19fa.png">